floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 ---
 {% include JB/setup %}

-_In which I implement temporal pooling and test it with fancy statistics, only to realise a more fundamental problem: my sequence memory algorithm isn't predicting mixed sequences well enough (which is a prerequisite to temporal pooling over them)._
+_In which I implement a temporal pooling mechanism and test it with fancy statistics, only to realise a more fundamental problem: my sequence memory algorithm isn't predicting mixed sequences well enough (which is a prerequisite to temporal pooling over them)._

 A central idea in Hierarchical Temporal Memory is that activity in the cortex becomes more stable as one looks further up in the hierarchy of